 Using or Removing Leaves

 Although leaves are extremely detrimental to your lawn, they can be used in other places in your yard.
 Since leaves are great at moisture retention, they make a wonderful mulch for flower beds or around trees and other plants.
 Piling leaves in these types of areas will not only retain moisture, but will also retain warmth, which will help protect your plants from the winter’s freezing temperatures.
-Furthermore, as leaves break down, they add much-needed nutrients to the soil.
+Furthermore, as leaves break down into compost, they add much-needed nutrients to the soil.

 If you have too many leaves or you do not want to have piles of leaves in your yard, they can easily be hauled away by a local landscape company, like Urban Eden.
 Furthermore, landscape companies have the appropriate tools to get the job done efficiently and effectively.
-Experts say you should remove leaves every 7-10 days to avoid the negative effects of debris on your lawn and Urban Eden would love to help!
+Experts say you should remove leaves every 7-10 days to avoid the negative effects of debris on your lawn and Urban Eden Landscaping would love to help!